Scientific Publications

 Master's Thesis (2017): Towards Collaborative Session-based Semantic Search

-Download as PDF, BibTeX
+Download as PDF (archived), BibTeX

 In recent years, the most popular web search engines have excelled in their ability to answer short queries that require clear, localized and personalized answers.
 When it comes to complex exploratory search tasks however, the main challenge for the searcher remains the same as back in the 1990s: Trying to formulate a single query that contains all the right keywords to produce at least some relevant results.